JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Known Issues
 {id="known-issues-202121"}

 * When trying to load a NuGet package which name contains the `.` (dot) character, users get the "Could not find acceptable representation" exception in the build log.
-This is caused by the issue in the new performance optimization algorithm: it truncates the file name to the part preceding the first dot.
-To workaround this issue, please download the fixed NuGet Support plugin [here](https://youtrack.jetbrains.com/issue/TW-71659#focus=Comments-27-4916989.0-0) and upload it in __Administration | Plugins__.
+This is caused by the issue in the new performance optimization algorithm: it truncates the filename to the part preceding the first dot.
+To work around this issue, please download the fixed NuGet Support plugin [here](https://youtrack.jetbrains.com/issue/TW-71659#focus=Comments-27-4916989.0-0) and upload it in __Administration | Plugins__.
 Alternatively, you can temporarily disable the new optimization mode by setting the `teamcity.nuget.feed.async.request.enabled` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) to `false` — note that this property has to be removed after upgrading to TeamCity 2021.1.1.

 ### Git Use Mirrors is deprecated in favor of Checkout Policy